-Native plants are best – butterflies and moths can’t use exotic species.
+- Native plants are best – butterflies and moths are often not adapted to use exotic species.

-Foodplant for the Holly Blue butterfly and good shelter for hibernating insects - Ivy is the key late nectar source (if you let it flower) for butterflies, and is also good for bees and hoverflies.
+- Ivy is the foodplant for the Holly Blue butterfly and good shelter for hibernating insects – it is a key late nectar source (if you let it flower) for butterflies as well as lots of other insects.

 - Grasses – native British species are excellent – hundreds of moth species and quite a few butterflies use them.

 - Moth plants include delphinium, sweet william, goldenrod and fuchsia

 - Bramble is the foodplant for over sixty species of moth caterpillar.